Understanding and Using the VRIO Framework

 VRIO is an acronym that stands for Value, Rarity, Imitability, and Organization.

-The bottom line of the VRIO analysis is that if a resource is valuable, rare, and hard or impossible to imitate and the company is organized to capture its value, then it can bring a sustainable competitive advantage to the company.
+The bottom line of the VRIO analysis is this: if a resource is valuable, rare, and hard or impossible to imitate and the company is organized to capture its value, then it can bring a sustainable competitive advantage to the company.

 Don’t worry, we’re going to take you through the process step by step.